 - 400 g Icing sugar

-Mix the popping candy with the 1 heaped tbsp of cocoa powder
+Mix the popping candy with the cocoa powder

-Scoop out the truffle mixture and roll it between your palms to make a ball, then roll it in the popping candy and cocoa powder mixture before placing on a chopping board covered in cling film.
+Scoop out the truffle mixture and roll it between your palms to make a ball, then roll it in the popping candy and cocoa powder mixture before placing on plate.
 Put them in the fridge to firm up again

-Heat 250ml of the Duchy golden ale in a pan with 250g of the butter until the butter is completely melted
+Heat the Duchy golden ale in a pan with the butter until the butter is completely melted

-In a large bowl I mix together the self raising flour, 30g of the cocoa powder, bicarbonate of soda and golden caster sugar
+In a large bowl I mix together the self raising flour, the cocoa powder, bicarbonate of soda and golden caster sugar

 In a separate bowl beat the eggs, milk and vanilla extract

 Add the ale and butter mixture to the flour mixture and whisk well, then add the egg mixture and mix again.
-Pour the batter into two lined sandwich tins, bake on 180C/350F/Gas Mark 4 for 25 minutes
+Pour the batter into two lined sandwich tins, bake for 25 minutes or until a skewer inserted comes out clean

-Make the buttercream by mixing 200g of the butter and the icing sugar.
-When it comes together, mix in 25ml of the ale and 50g of the melted dark chocolate.
+Make the buttercream by mixing the butter and the icing sugar.
+When it comes together, mix in the ale and melted dark chocolate.
 Drizzle the remaining chocolate over the top of the cake

 Spread the buttercream on the cakes, sandwich them together and place eight of the truffles around the edge